mmmeeedddsss/mmmeeedddsss.github.io/_posts/2024-02-07-java-httpconnection-response-handling.md

 **tldr**: Apache's HttpClient returns a HttpResponse object for responses, and you need to close either the InoutStream or the response directly to allow freeing the resources.
-Need for closing HttpResonses returned by HttpConnections on Java was very unexpected xd
+Need for closing HttpResponses returned by HttpConnections on Java was very unexpected xd

 *Most of the information I collected in this investigation roots from the following stack overflow link: [https://stackoverflow.com/questions/11875015/httpclient-exception-org-apache-http-conn-connectionpooltimeoutexception-timeo](https://stackoverflow.com/questions/11875015/httpclient-exception-org-apache-http-conn-connectionpooltimeoutexception-timeo)*